vesan/omnifocus-pivotaltracker/README.md

 3. (On the first run, configuration file will be generated at ~/.omnifocus-pivotaltracker.yml.
 Go and fill your account information.)

+## Multi-account support

+You can add multiple accounts to the configuration file by using the YAML array syntax like:

+    ---
+    -
+      :token: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+      :user_name: muo
+    -
+      :token: bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb
+      :user_name: KN

 ## Contributing

 1. Fork it